sleithdylan/jobster/README.md

 ## Overview 📌

-This is a fullstack applications developed using the MERN Stack.
-The application allows users to create and login to their own account and manage their job applcations through the user interface.
+This is a fullstack application developed using the MERN Stack.
+The application allows users to create and login to their own account and manage their job applications through the user interface.

 <br/>